winery/winery/org.eclipse.winery.repository/README.md

 # Winery Repository

-Setup, usage, and implementation hints are given in the [global README.md](../README.md)
+Setup, usage, and implementation hints are given in the [Eclipse Wiki]

 ## REST API
 Winery offers a REST API to communicate with the backend.